Protect Yourself During Lyme Season Protect Yourself During Lyme Season

 Tick Check

-You did all the right things and took the necessary precautions.
-Yet you still find a tick on you.
-Get it off right away!
-The longer the tick latches onto the body, the higher the risk for disease transmission.
 Remember: once you remove the tick, do not throw it away.
 Put it in a small, sealable bag or container and send it in to get tested at www.tickcheck.com.
 Contact your healthcare provider to get screened for Lyme disease as soon as possible.

 Check out Bug Bouncer by DesBio

-Concerned about lyme disease?
+Concerned about Lyme Disease?

-Our team of integrative practitioners is happy to help you screen for tick-borne illnesses, and the best foods and supplements to rebalance your system.
+Our team of integrative practitioners is happy to help you screen for tick-borne illnesses and the best foods and supplements to rebalance your system.
 You can fill out our symptom survey ahead of your visit.
 Call our office to find out more: 212-989-9828.

 *These statements have not been evaluated by the FDA and are not intended to treat or cure any disease.